Are you wondering how on earth to choose a baby crib that suits all your needs? You’re not alone!

 Do you have a small space and need a bed with storage underneath?

 Does the bed have wheels for easy moving?
 In such case look for wheels that can be locked if you don’t want your toddler to start moving the bed around the house later on…

 And last but not least consider your budget.
 Cribs are priced at reasonable for a basic to quite pricey.

 Another part of the crib that should be inspected is the mattress.
 It should be firm to reduce the risk of SIDS (sudden infant death syndrome) and fit the bed snugly leaving no spaces between the mattress and the rails of the crib.
-A quality mattress is for example the Sealy Soybean Foam-Core Crib Mattresss.
+A quality mattress is, for example, the Sealy Soybean Foam-Core Crib Mattress.
 (Link to Amazon)